ritika-b/dd-th/tutorial.md

     --max=5
 ```

-After creating the HPS resource, use the following command to view autoscaling metrics. *Note*: this process may take a few minutes to load.
+After creating the HPA resource, use the following command to view autoscaling metrics. *Note*: this process may take a few minutes to load.

 ```console
 kubectl get hpa